Orange-OpenSource/ods-android/docs/modules/EmptyStates.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/android/development/).

-The ODS Empty state module is built to support accessibility criteria and is readable by most screen readers, such as TalkBack.
+The ODS Empty states module is built to support accessibility criteria and is readable by most screen readers, such as TalkBack.

 ## Integration